-Our Vision for an Equitable Early Childhood Intervention System
+Our Vision for an Effective Early Childhood Intervention System

-- Equitable Access for All Children to Identification, Screening, Referral and Service Provision - Families as Partners - Natural Environment and Inclusionary Practices - Cross Disciplinary Teams - Inter-Agency Early Childhood Collaborations
+- Equitable Access for ALL Children to Early Childhood Systems that Track, Screen, Identify, Refer, Assess, and Enroll in Appropriate Intervention Services. - Families as Partners From First Contact with the System. - Service Provision in Natural and Inclusionary Environments. - Functioning Cross Disciplinary Teams - Inter-Agency Collaborations